hluk/CopyQ/docs/scripting-api.rst

    Shows main window.

+   This uses the last window position and size which is updated whenever the window is moved or resized.

 .. js:function:: /*tab*/ show(tabName)

    Shows tab.

+   This uses the last window position and size which is updated whenever the window is moved or resized.

 .. js:function:: showAt(x, y, [width, height])

    Shows main window with given geometry.

+   The new window position and size will not be stored for ``show()``.

 .. js:function:: /*cursor*/ showAt()

    Shows main window under mouse cursor.

+   The new window position will not be stored for ``show()``.

 .. js:function:: /*tab*/ showAt(x, y, width, height, tabName)

    Shows tab with given geometry.

+   The new window position and size will not be stored for ``show()``.

 .. js:function:: hide()